As the memories of summer events and vacations begin to fade, now is a great time to prepare for the colder weather that’s right around the corner.

 - If you use storm windows, install them now.

-- If you have older windows, add the plastic film insulation to help reduce heat loss.
+- If you have older windows, add plastic film insulation to help reduce heat loss.

 4. SEAL CRACKS AND GAPS

 Heating your home is expensive.
-Cold air will find its way into your home through even small cracks.
-Sealing cracks will increase your comfort and will lighten the load a bit on your heating bills.
+Cold air will find its way into your home through even the smallest cracks.
+Sealing cracks will increase your comfort and lighten the load on your heating bills.

 - Carefully inspect all windows and doors for drafts.
-Weatherstrip or caulk as needed.
+Add weatherstrip or caulk as needed.

-- Don’t forget places like around pipes, vents, wires, attic hatches and the refrigerant line for your central air conditioning condensing unit.
+- Don’t forget places such as around pipes, vents, wires, attic hatches and the refrigerant line for your central air conditioning condensing unit.

-- Any gaps or cracks in the foundation wall or house siding should be sealed as well.
+- Any gaps or cracks in the foundation wall or house siding should also be sealed.

 5. SERVICE YOUR HEATING SYSTEM

-Fall is a great time to ensure that your furnace, heat pump or boiler system is in good working order.
-The last thing you want is to discover that your heater doesn’t work during the first cold spell of the season and service contractors are booked a week out.
+Fall is a great time to ensure that your furnace, heat pump, or boiler system is in good working order.
+The last thing you want is to discover that your heater doesn’t work during the first cold spell of the season, only to find that and service contractors are booked a week in advance.

 - Schedule a local professional HVAC contractor for an annual check.
-Some offer discounts for scheduling in late summer or early fall, in order take some pressure off their work load once it gets colder.
+Some offer discounts for scheduling in late summer or early fall, to take some pressure off their workload once it gets colder.

 - Be sure to replace the furnace filter.